-- 1.0 Communicate satisfactorily witho clients, physicians, peers, family members, and the health care team. - 2.0 See and hear adequately to note slight changes in the client's condition. - 3.0 Hear adequately to perceive ando interpret various equipment signals. - 4.0 See adequately to read monitors ino order to correctly interpret data on monitor.0 - Stand and/or walk six to eight hours/ day.o - 6.
-Walk rapidly for a prolonged period from one area to another.o - 7.0 Bend or squat frequently.0 - 8.0 Assist in lifting or moving clients ofo all age groups and weights.0 - 9.0 Demonstrate adequate eye/hando coordination for dexterity ino manipulation of equipment.o - 10.
-Use hands for grasping, pushing, pulling, and fine manipulation. - 11.0 Work with arms fully extendedo overhead for short periods.0 - 12.0 Manage care of a client in ano elevated hospital bed or stretcher,o including one-man CPR wheno necessary.o
+- Communicate satisfactorily with clients, physicians, peers, family members, and the health care team. - See and hear adequately to note slight changes in the client's condition. - 3.
+Hear adequately to perceive and interpret various equipment signals. - See adequately to read monitors in order to correctly interpret data on monitor. - Stand and/or walk six to eight hours/ day. - 6.
+Walk rapidly for a prolonged period from one area to another. - 7.
+Bend or squat frequently. - 8.
+Assist in lifting or moving clients of all age groups and weights. - Demonstrate adequate eye/hand coordination for dexterity in manipulation of equipment. - 10.
+Use hands for grasping, pushing, pulling, and fine manipulation. - 11.
+Work with arms fully extended overhead for short periods.